 Very Important

-Restoring the river's natural landscape helps mitigate the effects of the next major flood — the 1965 South Platte flood was one of Colorado's worst natural disasters.
+Restoring the river's natural landscape helps mitigate the effects of the next major flood.
+The 1965 South Platte flood was one of Colorado's worst natural disasters.

 Question 9